 For schedule-based policies, you can use a cron job to configure the schedule.
 At the specified time, Auto Scale adds servers or removes them as dictated by the policy.

 And, you can use a webhook to respond to an event and trigger a policy.
-You can create the policy with the webhook by using the control panel, but you have to use the Auto Scale API to create and configure the webhook.
+You can create the policy with the webhook by using the Cloud Control Panel, but you have to use the Auto Scale API to create and configure the webhook.
 You can learn more about webhooks in the Auto Scale API Developers Guide section on Webhooks.

 The following diagrams illustrate some of the principles governing scaling policies.

-The following diagram illustrates how a percentage scale-up policy translates into a different amount of scaling each time that it is invoked and changes the total number of servers.
+The following diagram illustrates how a percentage scale-up policy translates into a different scaling amount each time it is invoked and changes the total number of servers.

-The following diagram illustrates how a scheduled scale-up policy can be configured to respond to anticipated increases in traffic.
+The following diagram illustrates how you can configure a scheduled scale-up policy to respond to anticipated increases in traffic.

 Scaling policies restricted by minimum and maximum values

 The following diagram illustrates how the configured minimum and maximum number of servers in the scaling group restricts scale-ups and scale-downs.

 Delete servers policy

 The following diagram illustrates how a scale-down policy operates first on pending servers (servers in the process of being added) and then on the scaling group’s oldest servers.